 What is coronary artery bypass grafting (CABG)?

 Coronary artery bypass grafting (CABG) is a procedure used to treat coronary artery disease (CAD) and improve blood flow to the heart.
 CABG is also known as bypass surgery, coronary artery bypass surgery and heart bypass surgery.
-For more information, visit the Coronary Artery Bypass Surgery for Coronary Artery Disease page in our Health Library.

 During the CABG procedure, a healthy artery or vein is taken from another part of the body and joined, or grafted, to the obstructed coronary artery.
 The grafted artery or vein sidesteps (bypasses) the blocked portion of the coronary artery, allowing the new channel to detour oxygen-rich blood to the heart muscle.